henry-AY/STAT107_Team_23_World_Cup/README.md

 Make sure you have R (≥ 4.0) and RStudio installed and launch RStudio.

 Then install the required packages by running the following in your R console:
+Additionally, you can run the `FinalReport.Rmd` and it will install the requirements.
 ```bash
 # Install required libraries
 source("00_requirements.R")